jaykch/saren-blog/content/pancakeswap-and-crypto-chatter/index.md

 Pancakeswap Listings
 -----------
 We are happy to announce that pancakeswap listings are now live.
 It took a while as the subgraph for pancakeswap is out of sync and there is no reliable way to get historic data for binance chain coins.
-After some thought, I decided to start storing our own data just like coinmarketcap and coingecko.
+After somethought, I decided to start storing our own data just like coinmarketcap and coingecko.
 I had this planned for a while and finally decided to go through with it.